Offline recovery of magic and entanglement from noisy Pauli product states: Results

-To understand the potential utility of these noisy states, we study the dissociation curve of $H_2$ in the STO-3G basis.
-A 4-qubit system is obtained using the Jordan Wigner fermion to qubit mapping, and is solvable using the single circuit primitive.
-We demonstrate that dressing the Hamiltonian $H^*=D^\dag HD$ with an appropriate operator $D$ to be compatible with the best performing circuit $U_{best}$ yields more accurate results than using the circuit initially identified through variational quantum eigensolver (VQE) optimization $U_{original}$.
+We first analyze the experimental results obtained with the 4-qubit circuit primitive shown in Fig.~\ref{fig:circuit_prim}.
+To assess the practical utility of the resulting noisy states, we study the dissociation curve of $H_2$ in the STO-3G basis.
+A 4-qubit system is obtained using the Jordan Wigner fermion to qubit mapping, and is solvable using the ansatz $|\psi\rangle=e^{-i\theta YXXX}|1100\rangle$ with a single variational parameter $\theta$.
+In this case study we will demonstrate that dressing the Hamiltonian $H^*=D^\dag HD$ with an appropriate operator $D$ it can be made compatible with any circuit executed by the experiment $U_{circ}$.

+The effect of this $D$ is to shift the correlation between the circuit and Hamiltonian.
+Figure~\ref{fig:errors} shows the coherent mismatch (blue) and the ratio of postselected data (green) as functions of the circuit angle, extracted from the experimental measurements.

+The following study shows that by choosing $U_{circ}$ to correspond with the lowest ratio of postselected data, we will yield more accurate results than using the circuit initially identified through the variational quantum eigensolver (VQE) optimization $U_{ansatz}$.
 Details of our method for identifying the dressing operator $D$ can be found Methods ~\ref{sec:tailoring_hamiltnoian}.
-We calculate the dissociation curve where each atomic distance $R$ corresponds to a unique circuit angle.
-We then identified the circuit with the lowest ratio of postselected data to be $0.06$ at a circuit angle of $0.401$, which also corresponds to the circuit with the lowest error in magic.
-Using Eq.\ref{eq:tailor}, the Hamiltonians of each point along the curve are dressed to be computable by the state produced by this low error circuit angle.
+We calculate the dissociation curve where the energy at each atomic distance $R$ is solved using a unique angle $\theta$.
+We then identified the circuit with the lowest ratio of postselected data to be $0.06$ when $\theta = 0.401$, which also corresponds to the circuit with the lowest error in magic.
+Using Eq.\ref{eq:tailor}, the Hamiltonians of each point along the curve are dressed with an operator $D$ to be computable by the state produced by $|\psi\rangle=e^{-i0.401 YXXX}|1100\rangle$.

+The dissociation curves in Fig.\ref{fig:H2_tailored} a) and b) show the results obtained from the raw and purified experimental data, respectively.
+In both cases, tailoring to the lowest-error circuit (orange) yields better agreement than the original VQE optimized circuit (blue).
+Although dressing the Hamiltonian increases the number of terms required for a single-point energy evaluation, it can be advantageous when performing many calculations, as the corresponding expectation values can be reused.
+In this example, using a separately optimized VQE circuit at each geometry along the dissociation curve would require measuring a total of 150 Hamiltonian terms.
+In contrast, with Hamiltonian dressing we employ a fixed circuit for the entire curve, so each point reuses the same set of expectation values.
+As a result, the total number of Hamiltonian terms that must be measured for the entire dissociation curve is reduced to 19.